 C. Successor Account Owner.
 The Account Owner may transfer ownership of the Account to a Successor Account Owner upon completion of the appropriate form, which includes submission of a notarized signature or signature guarantee from a banking institution.
-In addition, the Account Owner may designate any person as the Successor Account Owner in the event of his or her death.
+In addition, the Account Owner may designate any person as the

+Successor Account Owner in the event of his or her death.
 If such designation is not made on the application form, the Account Owner may make such designation at a later time through written notification to the Program Recordkeeper.
-The Account Owner should consult a probate lawyer as to the effect of the designation of a Successor Account Owner in the Account Owner in the Account Owner in the Account Owner of the designation of a Successor Account Owner in the Account Owner in the Account Owner of the designation of a Successor Account Owner in the Account Owner in the Account Owner of the designation of a Successor Account Owner in the Account Owner of the designation of a Successor Account Owner in the Account Owner of the designation of a Successor Account Owner in the Account Owner of the designation of a Successor Account Owner in the Account Owner of the designation of a Successor Account Owner in the Account Owner of the designation of a Successor Account Owner in the Account Owner of the designation of a Successor Account Owner in the Account Owner of the designation of a Successor Account Owner in the Account Owner of the designation of a Successor Account Owner in the Account Owner of the designation of a Successor Account Owner in the Account Owner of the designation of the Account Owner of the designation of state of residence.
+The Account Owner should consult a probate lawyer as to the effect of the designation of a Successor Account Owner in the Account Owner's state of residence.
 If a Successor Account Owner has not been properly designated, or if the Successor Account Owner dies without taking control of the Account, ownership of the Account shall be transferred as described in the Program Description, subject to the requirements of applicable law.